 To make the lives of both groups easier, Borgesius’ PR Dashboard provides a platform through which pitches can quickly and easily be sent straight to journalists’ smartphones.
 Rather than responding or even just deleting emails, journalists have the convenience of being able to swipe left or right on a pitch.
 Consider modernizing your approach to PR with new PR tech.

 Conclusion: how to pitch a story?

 Now for my concluding pitch: Pitch a story, not a product.
 Investigate what’s going on inside your company and measure your performance.
 Get advice from others.
 Link your story to trending topics.
 Explain why your story is interesting for readers.
 Make friends in your industry’s freelance network.
-Try a modern twist and tinderize your pitches.
-For more inspiration on how to pitch a story to the media you can check here.
+Try a modern twist and tenderize your pitches.
+For more inspiration on how to pitch a story to the media, you can check here.